Sy-edUzair/Ledger-Bookkeeping/README.md

 Fork the repository

-Create your feature branch (git checkout -b feature/my-feature)
+Create your feature branch

+git checkout -b feature/my-feature

-Commit your changes (git commit -m 'Add new feature')
+Commit your changes

+git commit -m "Add new feature"

-Push to the branch (git push origin feature/my-feature)
+Push to the branch

+git push origin feature/my-feature

-Create a pull request
+Create a Pull Request

 📄 License

-Distributed under the MIT License – feel free to use, modify, and distribute!
-(Adjust if your repo uses a different license)
+Distributed under the MIT License – feel free to use, modify, and distribute.
+(Adjust if your repository uses a different license)

 🔗 About Double-Entry Accounting

 Double-entry bookkeeping is the standard accounting method used to keep financial records accurate and consistent.
-Every transaction affects two or more accounts, and books are only considered balanced when total debits equal total credits
+Every transaction affects two or more accounts, and books are only considered balanced when total debits equal total credits.